-Screen 13 - Logging menu
+Screen 9 - Logging menu

 - 3) Select the desired option by pressing 'Keys 1 to 4'.
-Then enter the appropriate setting using the keypad followed by the 'Enter' key. - 1 Every 00 Mins: Press 'Key 1' to enter the time in minutes for the time frame between sample readings.
-The interval controls the reading frequency in minutes, i.e. every ten minutes. - 2 Pump 00 secs: Press 'Key 2' to enter the time in seconds for the length of time you wish the pump to run when taking a sample reading.
+Then enter the appropriate setting using the keypad followed by the 'Enter' key. - 1 Every 00 mins: Press 'Key 1' to enter the time in minutes for the timeframe between sample readings.
+The interval controls the reading frequency in minutes, i.e. every 10 minutes. - 2 Pump 00 secs: Press 'Key 2' to enter the time in seconds for the length of time you wish the pump to run when taking a sample reading.
 The pump run-time is the time in seconds for which the pump runs prior to the reading being stored.
 This figure will also need to take into account the length of sample tube and the volume of the sample gas.
-For example, there is little point setting a pump run-time of ten seconds if it takes 30 seconds to draw in a new sample. - 3 Set ID: Press 'Key 3' to create eight digit alpha-numeric 'Site' and 'ID' identifiers. - 4 Start/Stop Logging: This option is only available once an I.D. has been created by the user.
-Press 'Key 4' to start and stop data logging.
+For example, there is little point setting a pump run-time of 10 seconds if it takes 30 seconds to draw in a new sample. - 3 ID 00000000: Press 'Key 3' to create an 8-digit numeric ID Code. - 4 Start/Stop Logging: Press 'Key 4' to start and stop data logging.